carlopulv/phonosynthesis/README.md

   click on the save icon  <img src="https://github.com/carlopulv/actam19/blob/master/img/save.png" width="15">  in order to save the song that has been played.
 It allows to name the song thanks to an the artist-title box; if an existing song has the same name of the one given as input, the system notifies the user with an alert message warning that if the users decides to save the progress, the system will overwrite an already existing song.

  ## Database
- The model of the plants are based on some parameters that characterize them.
-These parameters are:
+ The model of the plants are based on these parameters:

-  -string of chords
+ - string of chords
-  -string of distances
+ - string of distances
-  -the maximum mode in string
+ - the maximum mode in string
-  -the maximum tonal in string
+ - the maximum tonal in string
-  -the general key of the song and the chords in frequency in string To be able to recover at every moment a saved song, these parameters are stored in a cloud database hosted by Firebase.
+ - the general key of the song and the chords in frequency in string

+To be able to recover at every moment a saved song, these parameters are stored in a cloud database hosted by Firebase.
 It allows to store and sync data between different users in real time.

-Each time a song is loaded in the "OPEN" mode or in the "COMPARE" mode the app inquires the database and extract the infos from it in order to update and draw the plant model based on the specific parameters requred.
+Each time a song is loaded in the "OPEN" mode or in the "COMPARE" mode the app inquires the database and extract the infos from it in order to update and draw the plant model based on the specific parameters required.